bhk/scam/libraries.md

 this structure.)

+##### `(current-file)`

+This special form evaluates to the current file name.
+Ordinarily, this will refer to the location in the source file where the `(current-file)` call appears, but when it appears within a macro it refers to the location at which the macro was expanded.

 ##### `(current-file-line)`

-This special form evaluates to the file name and line number of where it was invoked, in this format:  `FILENAME:LINE`
+This special form evaluates to `FILENAME:LINE:COL` describing the "current" position in the program.
+Ordinarily, this will refer to the location in the source file where the `(current-file-line)` call appears, but when it appears within a macro it refers to the location at which the macro was expanded.

 ##### `(data NAME ...CTORS)`